-Medicare covers what's called an annual wellness visit with your doctor, who will take routine measurements, such as your height, weight, blood pressure, and review your medical history.
+Once you’ve had Medicare Part B coverage for a year, you’ll get what's called an annual wellness visit with your doctor, who will take routine measurements, such as your height, weight, blood pressure, and review your medical history.

 You'll fill out a "Health Risk Assessment" questionnaire to identify risk factors — so you and your doctor can work on keeping you healthy.

 Medicare says the appointments also can include "detection of any cognitive impairment."
 That means your physician will be on alert for signs of Alzheimer's or similar ailments.